trampgeek/moodle-qtype_coderunner/README.md

-continue to use our Jobe server, you can apply to the [developer](mailto://trampgeek@gmail.org) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit her hour.
+continue to use our Jobe server, you can apply to the [developer](mailto://trampgeek@gmail.org) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit per hour.
 We will do our best to accommodate you if we have sufficient capacity.

 If you want a few CodeRunner questions to get started with, try importing the